-Adding Body Tracking in ROS 2
+Body Tracking with ROS 2

 The ROS 2 wrapper offers full support for the Body Tracking module of the ZED SDK.
-The Body Tracking module is not available for the older ZED camera model.

 The Body Tracking module can be configured to use one of the available detection models: